Guardianship Attorneys in Houston and Surrounding Areas

 After the court grants the guardianship application, the newly appointed guardian will likely be required to file a bond and must take and file an oath to faithfully discharge their duties and act in the best interest of the ward.
 Once the court approves the oath and bond, the court clerk will issue Letters of Guardianship to the newly appointed guardian.
 The Letters of Guardianship are evidence of a guardianship appointment by the court and give notice of the guardian’s capacity to act for the ward.
 The letters expire one year and 120 days from the date of issuance, but may be renewed annually by the court.

-Contact Our Experienced Guardianship Attorneys
+Contact Our Experienced Houston Guardianship Lawyer

 Related Resources: